Blaussh/polygon-management-assignment/README.md

 - **Interactive Canvas**: Draw polygons by clicking on a canvas with background image
 - **Polygon Management**: Create, display, and delete polygons with names
 - **Visual Interface**: List view of all polygons with selection and deletion capabilities
-- **Persistent Storage**: Polygons saved to SQLite database, persist after server restarts
+- **Persistent Storage**: Polygons saved to SQLite database with Docker volumes, persist after server restarts
 - **API Delays**: 5-second delay on all API operations as requested

 ### Advanced Features